ZX81 Technical Details and Trivia

 - The ZX81 BASIC ROM was also responsible for character generation.
 Unlike the ZX80's ROM, the ZX81 ROM contains a sub-interpreter to handle floating-point arithmetic.

-- The ZX81 does not have a dedicated graphics chip, so the Zilog Z80A has to do this work as well.
-Due to the low clock speed, the ZX81 provided a 'FAST' mode, which would halt all updating of the display while the CPU could get on with other tasks.
-In 'SLOW' mode, it cycled the CPU's tasks between updating the display and performing other tasks, e.g. calculations.
+- Like its forebear, the ZX80, the ZX81 does not have a dedicated graphics chip, so the Zilog Z80A has to do this work as well.
+One upgrade however is that the ZX81 got an NMI (non-maskable interrupt) generator.
+This meant the ZX81 provided a 'FAST' mode, which would use the NMI to halt all updating of the display while the CPU could get on with other tasks.
+In 'SLOW' mode, it cycled the CPU's tasks between updating the display and performing other tasks like calculations during the vertical blanking interval (VBI - the time between drawing the end of the final line of a display frame and the start of drawing the beginning of the first line of the next frame).
+It sounds bad now, but in its time this was genuinely useful!
+The ZX80 couldn't update the display while a program was actually running.

 Hover your mouse over the circuit board for a description of the components